Luís Carlos Prestes: Political career

-In the elections of December 2, 1945, Prestes won the highest number of votes in his race for the senator of the Federal District.
-Prestes's election coincided, however, with the beginning of the Cold War.
+In the elections of December 2, 1945, Prestes won the largest number of votes in the race for senator from the Federal District.
+His election coincided with the beginning of the Cold War.
+In the same election, Prestes was also elected federal deputy for the Federal District, Pernambuco, and Rio Grande do Sul, but he relinquished those seats in order to take his place in the Senate.